 Principal Financial Group Past OSAC Private-Sector Chair

 One of the most powerful aspects of OSAC is that we never charge dues.
-ISF funding helps keep our meetings completely free and accessible to all U.S.-based organizations operating abroad regardless of size.
-The ISF minimizes financial barriers and helps keep our public-private partnership thriving all over the world.
+TSF funding helps keep our meetings completely free and accessible to all U.S.-based organizations operating abroad regardless of size.
+TSF minimizes financial barriers and helps keep our public-private partnership thriving all over the world.

 Ellen Tannor, Executive Director

-Our gifts and sponsorships enable ISF to fund DSAC and OSAC programs that share security information and connect partners.
-ISF makes it possible to support the DSAC’s and OSAC’s critical work, which, in turn, allows Target to create a brighter, safer future for our team, our guests and the communities we serve.
+Our gifts and sponsorships enable TSF to fund DSAC and OSAC programs that share security information and connect partners.
+TSF makes it possible to support the DSAC’s and OSAC’s critical work, which, in turn, allows Target to create a brighter, safer future for our team, our guests and the communities we serve.

 Mark Krause, Senior Director, Corporate Security

 DSAC and OSAC are the critical difference to security leaders in the private sector.
 Protecting the companies and communities we serve requires cutting-edge resources and exceptional connectivity with our security colleagues, which DSAC and OSAC provide.
-Supporting the ISF ensures that these incredible public-private partnerships are thriving.
+Supporting TSF ensures that these incredible public-private partnerships are thriving.

 DEI SPOTLIGHT: International Organization of Black Security Executives